imagej/imagej.github.io/_pages/develop/coding-style.md

 1. Protected fields provide an API contract to subclasses, which especially for reusable libraries must be carefully considered, just as you would public API.
 With too many protected fields, you can find yourself locked into your current internal design, with refactoring difficult or impossible.
 2. You cannot exercise any restrictions or control over the usage of the protected fields.
 Conversely, providing getters and setters for private fields offers the ability to define in code any restrictions you need on those fields.
 3. Relatedly, there is no mechanism in Java, even using a bytecode library such as Javassist, to add "seams" that inject or modify behavior when that field is read or written.
 For example, you could not later add a notification system for listeners that care about when the value of that field changes.
 In fact, you cannot detect at all when a field has changed, for the purposes of e.g. synchronization.
-We encountered this specific problem with the legacy layer to [ImageJ 1.x](/software/imagej), since it has quite a few non-private fields: when unknown third-party code changes an ImageJ field which stores some portion of the ImageJ program state, we cannot update the corresponding ImageJ2 state to match.
+We encountered this specific problem with [ImageJ2](/software/imagej2)'s legacy layer to [ImageJ](/software/imagej), since it has quite a few non-private fields: when unknown third-party code changes an ImageJ field which stores some portion of the ImageJ program state, we cannot update the corresponding ImageJ2 state to match.
 We still have essentially no solution to this dilemma (the best we have come up with so far is polling, which is complex and error prone).
 4. One nice usage of non-private fields is for "struct"-style classes, such as `java.awt.Rectangle`, with its `x`, `y`, `width` and `height` fields.
 If all you are looking for is a "dumb" data structure class consisting of collections of primitives and object references, it can suffice, but given the points above, it is almost always superior to use private fields with getters and setters, even in classes fully intended to be subclassed.

 More observations on this issue can be found at [this post on StackOverflow](http://stackoverflow.com/a/3631338).

-All of that said, there are times when use of the `protected` modifier is appropriate, so you will certainly see it in a few places in the ImageJ2 codebase.
+All of that said, there are times when use of the `protected` modifier is appropriate, so you will certainly see it in a few places in the SciJava codebase.
 In particular, we use `protected` for event handler methods, both to avoid unused method warnings in Eclipse, as well as to make it easier for subclasses to override the event handling behavior.

 ## See also